What Would Cause The AC To Stop Working?

 If your AC stopped working, some quick troubleshooting steps might help you identify or even fix the problem.

-See also Is Now A Good Time To Buy HVAC System?
+See also What Is The Life Expectancy Of A HVAC System?

 Step 1: Check Your Thermostat